sprat/claylinux/README.md

 `.boot_repository` file or a `apkovl` file in the block devices.
 If found, the init script considers it's the root filesystem and switch to it.

+In the `diskless` mode, the new root filesystem is built by installing either the `apkovl` file found by `nlplug-findfs` into it, or some default packages to create a minimal system (case for the Alpine CD).
+In this mode, most drivers are stored in the modloop squashfs file, and there's a boot repository contains some binary packages on the CD.
+Then, the init script `switch_root` on this new filesystem.

+The Alpine init script does not seem to support booting a root filesystem stored inside the initramfs: either it expects an apkovl overlay file (`diskless` mode), either is expects another device on which the root filesystem is stored (`sys` mode).

+I am not sure how the `data` mode works, but I guess it's a special case of the `diskless` mode.

 Some interesting links:
 - https://wiki.alpinelinux.org/wiki/Create_a_Bootable_Device
 - https://wiki.alpinelinux.org/wiki/PXE_boot